craftcms/docs/docs/4.x/logging.md

 ## Logging Your Own Events

-You can log your own messages from a custom plugin or module.
+You can log your own messages from a plugin or module.

 ### Using Craft’s Logger